<img height="1" width="1" src="https://www.facebook.com/tr?id=187366305334609&amp;ev=PageView &amp;noscript=1">

 Finance Transformation

-However, while many organizations devote sufficient attention, time, and resources to the recording side of the record-to-report process with ERP and other innovative, automated wonders, the ever-important reporting side is often left in technological neglect.
-A seamless record-to-report (R2R) cycle – recording, closing, consolidating, analyzing, and delivering accurate, timely, and pertinent data to stakeholders – has no bottlenecks or impediments throughout.
+But while many organizations devote sufficient attention, time, and resources to the recording side of the record-to-report process with their ERP and other innovative, automated wonders, the ever-important reporting side is often left in technological neglect.
+Granted, a general ledger or balance sheet that looks more like an explosion of journal entries or line items is a massive financial data problem for a CFO and accounting team.
+Same with a data environment that’s more LA-freeway-at-rush-hour than streamlined business information.

-Define Stakeholder Needs
+1. Define Stakeholder Needs

 In the best practices department, Embark offers a bit of advice that seems obvious at first glance but is too often forgotten by enterprises during their reporting.
 An optimized reporting process begins by identifying the different reports needed by all of the stakeholders involved, internal, external, or otherwise.
 This includes investors, management, the SEC, auditors, bankers, and nearly anyone else with a horse in the race.

-Document Business Requirements
+2. Document Business Requirements

-Building on the previous point, once you have defined the different stakeholder needs, start drawing a map based on what information is required for particular reports and audiences, detailing where the data originates.
+Building on the previous point, once you have defined the different stakeholder needs, start drawing a map based on what information you’ll want for particular reports and audiences, detailing where the data originates.
 It’s usually best to do this on two fronts, documenting what you need to happen for your business to function properly, as well as what you would like to happen to reach your ideal future state.
 As you proceed, other questions to help refine the documentation process include:

 • What steps need to occur to create the reports?